 Bird-friendly glass windows to help reduce bird strikes

 “We want to raise the bar and set the example when it comes to green buildings and environmental sustainability.
-Our goal is that this new building will become a viable model of long-lasting energy-efficient design,” said Alex Ty Kovach, executive director of the Lake County Forest Preserves.
+Our goal is that this new building will become a viable model of long-lasting energy-efficient design,” said Executive Director Alex Ty Kovach.

-Ryerson Woods has been a center of the Forest Preserves environmental education and programming since it was acquired in 1972.
-Programs offered here are based on nature and the environment and are designed for all ages.
-When the new facility is complete, it will replace aging classroom cabins that currently host thousands of school children each year and become the first public building in Lake County to gain net-zero certification through the passive house institute.
+Ryerson Woods has been a center for environmental education and programming since it was acquired in 1972.
+Programs offered here, designed for all ages, are based on nature and the environment.
+The new facility replaces aging classroom cabins that previously hosted thousands of school children annually.
+It will be the first public building in Lake County to gain net-zero energy certification through the passive house institute.

-This project is made possible by a grant from Illinois Clean Energy Community Foundation, North Shore Gas, Medline Foundation, private donations and the support of Lake County residents.
+The project is made possible as a result of an Illinois Clean Energy Community Foundation grant, North Shore Gas, the Medline Foundation, private donations and support from Lake County residents.

 Questions or Comments?
-Contact Director of Planning and Land Preservation Randy Seebach at 847-968-3262 or via email: Ryerson@LCFPD.org.
+Contact Landscape Architect Becky Mathis at 847-968-3270 or via email: Ryerson@LCFPD.org.